AdamRJensen/adamrjensen.github.io/posts/radiation_stations.md

 * measurement of diffuse horizontal irradiance (DHI) with a Spectrally Flat Class A thermopile pyranometer shaded by a shading ball
 * measurement of global horizontal irradiance (GHI) with a Spectrally Flat Class A thermopile pyranometer

-Seperate measurement of GHI is required for Tier 1 stations as most quality control procedures rely on comparing the measured and calculated GHI (closure equation).
+Separate measurement of GHI is required for Tier 1 stations as most quality control procedures rely on comparing the measured and calculated GHI (closure equation).
 The stations in the [BSRN](https://bsrn.awi.de/) network are examples of Tier 1 stations.

 ### Tier 2 stations
 Tier 2 stations are defined as those that do not meet the Tier 1 requirements but meet one of the following specifications: